-There will be continuous collaboration in Missouri between the SILC, CILS, and the DSU to work together in the development of statewide trainings.
-The CILs will maximize the knowledge of policy makers and local officials in the Olmstead Act.
-The CLLs will maximize integration of individuals with disabilities into mainstream society through the enhancement of the L philosophy by working to ensure that IL providers outside of the CILs have knowledge of the four core services.
-The SILC and CILs will ensure availability of technical assistance, promote increased accessible transportation, employment options, and the expanding and sharing of resources.
-The SILC and CILs will advocate for the needs of affordable and accessible housing.
-The SILC and CILs will advocate for individuals with disabilities to have emergency management preparation and response service.
-The CILs will maximize integration of youths with disabilities in transition from school to community inclusion.
+There will be continuous collaboration in Missouri between the SILC, CILs, and the DSUs to work together in the development of statewide trainings.
+The CILs will maximize the knowledge of policy makers and officials on the needs of individuals with disabilities.
+The CILs will maximize integration of individuals with disabilities into mainstream society through the enhancement of the IL philosophy.
+CILs will work to ensure that IL providers outside of the CILs have knowledge of the four core services in order to provide a responsive network of supports and services to meet the needs of individuals with disabilities.